|

 2 User profile

-Profile - shows the user name, e-mail ID, and language information.
+Profile - shows user name, user role(s), e-mail ID, and language information.
 You can choose the desired language from the list.

 3 General concepts